 There is no reason why citizens themselves should not be able to do science.
 Citizen science projects can be initiated and designed by citizens themselves.
 One model for citizen science involves a Community-based, Participatory Research Model, or "science by the people."
 This model is also called "Participatory Action Research."
 What this model attempts to do is have the community define the problem, design the study, collect the samples, analyze the samples, and actually interpret the data.

-In contrast to Participatory Citizen Science, Independent Citizen Science consists of the publication of peer reviewed papers, in scientific journals, of original data and/or hypotheses.
-The independent citizen scientist may work independently, often alone with no funding, and do not necessarily have formal academic qualifications.
-Professional scientists only become involved during the peer review process when a paper or book is presented for publication.
-Some of the best known independent citizen scientists in history include Charles Darwin, Rachel Carson, Jane Goodall and Albert Einstein.
+In contrast to Participatory Citizen Science, Tracking Science is more inclusive and may involve the publication of peer reviewed papers, in scientific journals, of original data and/or hypotheses.
+The independent tracking scientist may work independently, often alone with no funding, and do not necessarily have formal academic qualifications.
+Tracking Science also includes Indigenous Knowledge and does not exclude immigrants.
+Professional scientists may only become involved during the peer review process when a paper or book is presented for publication.
+Some of the best known independent tracking scientists in history include Charles Darwin, Rachel Carson, Jane Goodall and Albert Einstein.

 To get involved in Citizen Science you can find projects here: